zw3rk/mobile-core-log/LOG.md

 8:00 PM For clarification, we want to build fully native applications for iOS devices and Android devices.
 We’ll focus on aarch64, for now.
 That’s pretty much exclusively what Apples mobile hardware runs at this point.
 For Android we’d have to consider aarch64, aarch32, x86_64, mips, risc-v, and potentially a few more other platforms.
 We’ll restrict ourselves to aarch64 (and maybe x86_64) for now.
 A stretch goal is to maybe also produce some javascript web application from the same source code.

-8:00 We’ll restrict ourselves to ghc 8.10.7 for now as well, as that’s what we basically have properly integrated. (edited)
+8:00 We’ll restrict ourselves to ghc 8.10.7 for now as well, as that’s what we basically have properly integrated.

 8:09 PM The general idea for the architecture is the following
 ```